sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### 3.1.5 ModuleBase class new APIs

 ##### 3.1.5.1 Need for consistent storage and access of DPU reboot cause, state and health
-1.  get_reboot_cause for the modules is missing in the existing code.
-The smartswitch needs to know the reboot cause for DPUs.
+1. The smartswitch needs to know the reboot cause for DPUs.

     Table shows the frame work for DPU reboot-cause reporting